uofm-capstone/fall2025_checkmate/Spring_2024_Sprints/Sprint 3/README.md

 * Automating github process, correctly parsing csv files with appropriate information, finding a way to get authentication keys from the users.
 * Add new flags to the website so it is easier for the TA's to grade the teams and students.
 * Hitham's goals
+* Making the student lists permenant on the website, so the TA'S do not need to upload a csv file.

 ## Purav Patel Code branch
 * My code is in adding_flags, and I have not completed the code so I have not push it to main.